 The last part of the verse gives us the answer: “be thankful.”
-Pray for peace and focus on your blessings.
-Peace and contentment hold many parallels.
-When you focus on Christ and His work in your life instead of making comparisons to others, a peace that passes all understanding will inexplicably fill your mind and heart.
+Remember all the blessings God has given you this far.
+Remember his faithfulness to you through all the tough seasons of your life.
+When you focus on Christ and his work in your life instead of making comparisons to others, a peace and contentment that passes all understanding will inexplicably fill your mind and heart.

 Lord, thank you for all the blessings you've given me.
 Please take my worries and replace them with peace.
 I want a contentment that rules in my heart all year round and gives me freedom from stress and fear.
 Amen.